utkarshcmu/grafana.org/content/blog/2018-09-21-grafana-explore-ui-taking-a-deeper-dive-into-data-with-prometheus-queries.md

 +++
-title = "Grafana’s Explore UI: Taking a Deeper Dive into Data with Prometheus Queries" author = "jdam" date = "2018-09-20" keywords = ["Grafana", "PromCon", "Explore UI"] cover_image = "/assets/img/blog/timeshift/timeshift_14.jpg" cover_opacity = "0.4"
+title = "Grafana’s Explore UI: Taking a Deeper Dive into Data with Prometheus Queries" author = "jdam" date = "2018-09-21" keywords = ["Grafana", "PromCon", "Explore UI"] cover_image = "/assets/img/blog/timeshift/timeshift_14.jpg" cover_opacity = "0.4"
 cover_blur = "1px"
-description = "Monitoring mixins: A solution for packaging together templates for Grafana dashboards and Prometheus alerts related to a specific piece of software." categories = ["Grafana", "PromCon", "Kubernetes", "Prometheus"] excerpt = "Monitoring mixins: A solution for packaging together templates for Grafana dashboards and Prometheus alerts related to a specific piece of software." draft = true
+description = "Grafana Labs has created the Explore UI, which allows you to iterate quickly through Prometheus queries, while leaving your dashboards intact.
+This post will walk you through a demo and show you how to try it out yourself." categories = ["Grafana", "PromCon", "Explore UI", "Prometheus"] excerpt = "Grafana Labs has created the Explore UI, which allows you to iterate quickly through Prometheus queries, while leaving your dashboards intact.
+This post will walk you through a demo and show you how to try it out yourself." draft = true
 +++